SchizoDuckie/CreateReadUpdateDelete.js/README.md

 Features
 ========

+- Works on any browser that supports WebSQL (yes, also on mobile)
+- Works even without [schema-defined foreign keys](https://www.sqlite.org/foreignkeys.html) by just matching primary keys
 - Simple access to WebSQL database rows as if they're plain javascript objects
 - A simplified query language, but the freedom to execute plain SQL
 - Support for indexes, fixtures and migrations